|

 7. Grooming Inside the Sauna

 Saunas are great for relaxing, but they’re not the place to clip your nails or comb your hair.
 Imagine you’re sitting back enjoying the heat, and suddenly, there’s a sound of someone trimming their nails.
 Not pleasant, right?

 The sauna is a shared space, and grooming can leave bits behind that others don’t want to see or sit on.
+Keep your beauty routine out of this space and save your grooming rituals for another time and place.

 8. Maintaining Silence